-The screenshot below highlights the top portion of U.S. Form 1040-SR ("U.S. Tax Return for Seniors") for the 2021 tax year.
-Taxpayers officially began using it during the tax-filing season which began in January 2021.
-(Rhode Island forms have been updated to include line references to U.S. Form 1040-SR.)
+The following screenshot highlights the top portion of U.S. Form 1040-SR ("U.S. Tax Return for Seniors") for the 2022 tax year.
+Taxpayers officially began using it during the tax-filing season which began in January 2020.
+Rhode Island forms have been updated to include line references to U.S. Form 1040-SR.